ucancallmealicia/apispace/README.md

 #### Create Descriptive Records

-description.**create_records(jsonmodel_type, **subrecords)
+description.**create_records(jsonmodel_type, **subrecords)**

-Creates one or more records of any type, with any number of subrecord fields.
+Creates one or more records of any type, with any number of record and subrecord fields.
+This function pulls in data from the ArchivesSpace schema via a request to the API.
+Gien the record type and any subrecords as arguments, it matches the record type, the properties of each record type, and any subrecord fields with the data in the schema, and then constructs a JSON object based on the column headers of the input CSV.

+This function enables users to create any kind of record, with any number of fields, using a single function.
+Because the schema is pulled in from the API, users will be able to utilize the schema which corresponds to their version of ArchivesSpace.

 description.**repositories()**